👌 RETIRED - AUGUST 10, 2022 😎

 The review of the literature on case studies to evaluate the impact of performing corrective measures on the undergraduate teaching and learning experience reveals no one strategy that rigorously examines the relationship of the architectural form to the resulting human behavior and how that shapes the educational process of the course.
 While the case study models presented may be successful within their own disciplines, there is not one that meets the needs of all stakeholders.
 Likewise, Fulton (1991), when speaking of research on university spaces, found the following:

-Many researchers have attempted to establish and report the relationships of
+attempted to establish and report the relationships of

-space to learning… Much of this research conceptualizes the relationships from
+of this research conceptualizes the relationships from

-an architectural point of view.
-Other information is found in psychological
+of view.
+Other information is found in

-With all this in mind, I turn to another method of researching an existing space, the post-occupancy evaluation.
+method of researching an existing space, the post-occupancy evaluation.